Shamakhi: Rivers

 Shamakhi is located in the central part of Shirvan, at an altitude of about 749 m above sea level, in a favorable geographical position.
-In the south of Shamakhi flows to Zongalavay, and in the east Pirsaatchay.
-The city is surrounded by Binasli, Gushhan from the north, Pirdiraki, and Maiden Tower-Georgia from north-west and Meysari Mountains from the west.
+In the south, Shamakhi flows to Zongalavay, and in the east, Pirsaatchay.
+The city is surrounded by Binasli, Gushhan from the north, Pirdiraki, and Maiden Tower-Georgia from the northwest; and the Meysari Mountains from the west.
 These mountains can be considered as the city's natural defense fortifications.
-There are many springs that provide urban population and people of surrounding villages with drinking water because of located at the slopes of the Caucasus Mountains.
+There are many springs that provide the urban population and people of surrounding villages with drinking water because of located at the slopes of the Caucasus Mountains.

 Climate

 Shamakhi is a relatively humid city to its area, and has a Mediterranean climate (Csa).
 With a nice amount of precipitation throughout most of the year, and two relatively dry summer months.